Project 2: Tigers Conservation App - Spring 2026

 For this project, you are provided with the skeleton .h and .cpp files and a sample driver:

-• booktree.h – Interface for multiple classes.
+• streak.h – Interface for the Grid, Tiger and Streak classes.

-• driver.txt – A sample output produced by driver.cpp.
+• driver.txt – a sample output produced by driver.cpp

 Please note, you may not change any of the private variables or public function declarations or file names.
 They will be used for grading.
 Also, any provided function implementations may not be modified.
 You may, however, add your own private functions as helpers.
 The current private function declarations are provided as a backbone to help you.